 You can use Oil and Wax for many other things, which I will discuss over time, but this is a great way to start with it!

 Thank you so much for stopping by for my #TuesdayTipsWithFallon.!
-Make sure you tune in each week for a new tip!
+Make sure you tune in ever other Tuesday for a new tip!
 If you want to save this blog post, make sure you pin it to your Pinterest page and/or feel free to share it elsewhere.
-Don’t forget to tune in to my Facebook page tomorrow to read about my #WomenInBusinessWednesday!!
-Thanks again!
 Happy revamping!!